fivequarters/q5/docs/release-notes/fusebit-http-api.md

 _Released 8/10/20_

-- **Enhancement.** Support searching for functions by metadata characteristics.
+- **Enhancement.** Support searching for functions by properties contained in the configuration or metadata of the function.

 ## Version 1.17.3